Article I. Name and Address

 Section I: General Powers: The property, affairs committees and business of the Association shall be managed by the Board of Directors and, except as otherwise expressly provided by law or by the Certificate of Incorporation, or by these Bylaws, all powers of the corporation shall be vested in said Board.

-Section II: Number and Qualification: The number of directors constituting the Board of Directors shall be ten (10), six (6) of whom shall hold office for a term of two years, and four (4) shall be the president, vice president, secretary-treasurer, and the immediate past president whose terms are one year.
-The majority of the Board of Directors shall constitute a quorum.
+Section II: Number and Qualification: The number of directors constituting the Board of Directors shall be ten (10), six (6) of whom shall hold office for a term of two years, and four (4) shall be the president, vice president, secretary-treasurer, and the immediate past president whose terms are two years.
+An officer may be re-elected to serve an additional two-year term.
 The Board of Directors of the Association shall determine the number of associate representatives to serve in a non-voting status on the Board of Directors of the Association.

 In order to qualify, a Board nominee must be associated with a member company whose place* of business is in South Carolina, must be in good standing with the Association for at least two (2) years, the nominee must have at least five (5) years’ experience in the motorcoach industry or three (3) years’ service on an association committee, and must have at least three (3) years in a position of ownership or management.